 What is the Request Service?

-This service allows you to request that circulating items from any UConn campus library (Storrs, Pharmacy, Music & Dramatic Arts, Avery Point, Stamford, Torrington, Waterbury, or Greater Hartford) be pulled and held for pickup at the circulation desk of your choice.
+This service allows you to request that circulating items from any UConn campus library (Storrs, Pharmacy, Music & Dramatic Arts, Avery Point, Stamford, Waterbury, or Hartford) be pulled and held for pickup at the circulation desk of your choice.

 Who can use this service?

 This service is available to UConn faculty, staff, and currently enrolled students, as well as current community borrowers.

 How do I make a request?

-To place requests, you must be logged in.
+To place requests, you must be signed in.